Last updated on April 9th, 2021

 The first time we made this we froze my bananas overnight.
 They turned out so hard they broke the food processor’s built-in bowl scraper, so I recommend freezing bananas for about three hours.

-If you serve immediately the texture will be similar to soft-serve ice cream.
-If you want the consistency of hard-pack ice cream, refreeze the mixture after processing and serve later.
+Serve immediately and the texture will be similar to soft-serve ice cream.
+For the consistency of hard-pack ice cream, refreeze the mixture after processing and serve later.
 If it is too hard to scoop, let it sit on the counter for a few minutes before serving.

 - 4-5 ripe bananas